algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 ## Contracts

-A contract in Algorand TypeScript is defined by declaring a class which extends the `Contract`, or `BaseContract` types exported by `@algorandfoundation/algorand-typescript`.
+A contract in Algorand TypeScript is defined by declaring a class that extends the `Contract` or `BaseContract` types exported by `@algorandfoundation/algorand-typescript`.
 See [ABI routing](ABI-Routing.md) docs for more on the differences between these two options.

 ### ARC4 Contract

-Contracts which extend the `Contract` type are ARC4 compatible contracts.
-Any `public` methods on the class will be exposed as ABI methods, callable from other contracts and off-chain clients. `private` and `protected` methods can only be called from within the contract itself, or its subclasses.
+Contracts that extend the `Contract` type are ARC4-compatible contracts.
+Any `public` methods on the class will be exposed as ABI methods, callable from other contracts and off-chain clients. `private` and `protected` methods can only be called from within the contract itself or its subclasses.
 Note that TypeScript methods are `public` by default if no access modifier is present.
 A contract is considered valid even if it has no methods, though its utility is questionable.

 ```ts
 import { Contract } from '@algorandfoundation/algorand-typescript'